-One of the most important tools for me in the process of making this spatial audio installation for headphones has without a doubt been the de-noising plugin.
-When making recordings in an inherently noisy urban environment, or when cranking up the input recording volume to catch some quieter sounds which, using cheap-mid range recorders, will lead to a rather loud noise floor from the mics' preamps, then a de-noiser is invaluable to transform the recordings into clean, high-fidelity samples.
+One of the most important tools for me in the process of making this spatial audio installation for headphones has without a doubt been the spectral de-noising plugin RX 7 from iZotope.
+When making recordings in an inherently noisy urban environment, or when cranking up the input recording volume to catch some quieter sounds which, using cheap-mid range recorders, will lead to a rather loud noise floor from the mics' preamps, then a de-noiser tool is invaluable to transform the recordings into clean, high-fidelity samples.

-I have been using the spectral de-noiser included in the Izotopope RX 7 suite.
-RX7 includes a number of sophisticated audio repair tools and comes in three different editions; elements, standard and advanced.
-The de-noiser is included in both the latter ones and for the standard version they are currently charging 399 USD.
-The Advanced version gets very pricy at 1,199 USD, but it is quite incredible what these tools can do.
-Except getting rid of noise, clicks, reverb, isolating vocals etc., a world of possibilities open up also for (mis)using these tools to mangle and twist audio samples in a creative way.
+The RX 7 suite includes a number of sophisticated audio repair tools and comes in three different editions; elements, standard and advanced.
+The de-noiser is included in the latter two.
+The standard edition is currently priced at 399 USD, while the advanced edition sells at a quite steep 1,199 USD.
+At least, it is quite incredible what these tools can do.
+Except getting rid of noise, clicks, reverb, isolating vocals etc., many possibilities open up also for (mis)using these tools to mangle, twist and carve audio samples in a creative way.

-I will focus on the Spectral De-Noiser in this post to have a closer look at how it works and what it can do.
+In this post, I will focus on the spectral de-noiser.
+Let's have a closer look at how it works and what it can do.

 This tool is designed to remove stationary or slowly changing tonal noise and broadband hiss by learning a profile of the offending noise and then subtracting it from the signal when the amplitude drops below the specified threshold.
-It features separate controls for tonal and broadband noise, management of denoising artifacts, and an editing interface for controlling reduction across the frequency spectrum.
+It features separate controls for tonal and broadband noise, management of de-noising artefacts, and an editing interface for controlling reduction across the frequency spectrum.

 Checking Adaptive mode, makes the noise profile change based on the incoming audio.
 This is a useful option when the undesired noise changes a lot, for example in outdoor environments.
-The adaptive mode is heavy on memory and CPU, so bouncing these processed samples is a good idea in order not to have several of these processes going on in the DAW.
+The adaptive mode is heavy on memory and CPU, so bouncing these processed samples is a good idea in order not to have several of these processes going on in the DAW in real time.